tehmoon/go-libraft/README.md

 - [ ] Safe Channel between RPCs / TLS or PGP ?
 - [ ] Fast RPCs / protobuf ?
 - [ ] Embedded Database / RocksDB ?
+-

+## Disclamer

+This project is under heavy developpement, it is part of my way to understand consensus algorithms.